How to add Java arguments to Jenkins on CloudBees CI Modern?

 controller System Properties

-Go to Operations Center Dashboard and click on Configure on the Managed controller you want to add the Java argument.
+Go to the Operations Center Dashboard and click on Configure on the Managed controller to which you want to add the Java argument.

 mmconfiguration